with

 How we construct and time interpretations, and what it means to speak into the unconscious.

-We will discuss in detail actual clinical material from ongoing psychoanalytic processes, presented by three analysts and/or candidates.
+We will discuss in detail actual clinical material from ongoing psychoanalytic processes, presented by two analysts and/or candidates.
 This format allows us to stay close to the clinical moment and privilege process over theory.

 The Setting

 Our time in Portugal and time together will not be limited to clinical work.
-Portugal—full of light, history, culture, and gastronomy—will serve as a backdrop to informal conversations, shared meals, and time to enjoy one another’s company.
+Lisbon—full of light, history, culture, and gastronomy—will serve as a backdrop to informal conversations, shared meals, and time to enjoy one another’s company.

 There will be opportunities to explore, engage in informal peer discussions, and rest in between the intensity of our working sessions.
 You are not just a participant, but an integral part of this collaborative environment.